 The family is the primary medium for child development and competency formation.
 It also prepares children for life in the modern social conditions (Cudjoe, 2017).
 Generally, it is from the family that a child acquires first practical skills and builds regulatory norms for everyday life.
-The family is the major social institution which influences a person morally throughout life.
+The family is also the major social institution that influences a person morally throughout life.
 It should be noted that the direct function of the family as a social institution is to teach a child the social experiences and cultural norms accumulated by humanity.
-Nonetheless, this socialization is possible only with sufficient level of pedagogical culture of parents.
-Also, it involves their continuous and multistage preparation for the performance of educational functions at home (Nikitina et al., 2015).
+Nonetheless, this socialization is only possible when parents have sufficient level of pedagogical culture.
+In addition, it involves their continuous and multistage preparation for the performance of educational functions at home (Nikitina et al., 2015).